Refinancing with Laurel Road

 One of the most common reasons lenders reject applicants is because they did not attend a Title IV-qualifying institution.
 Most student loans and refinancing options require a Title IV school to qualify.
 But what is a Title IV school?

-Title IV of the Higher Education Act
+- What is Title IV of the Higher Education Act?

 One of the most significant parts of the law is the Title IV section.
 It’s designed to ensure that a school provides quality instruction and can help students secure a good job after graduation.

 Title IV schools are the only institutions where individuals are eligible for federal student aid.
-Attendees of these colleges can receive student loans, grants, and enter a federal work-study program.
+Attendees of these colleges can receive student loans, grants and enter a federal work-study program.

 The requirements for a school to become a Title IV college are rigorous.
 To be eligible, the state where the school is located must authorize it to offer postsecondary educational degrees.